 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-American inventor Elias Howe was granted a patent for his sewing machine.
-An invention which revolutionized garment manufacturing and changed everyday life in the factory, at the personal level, to country economies and in the home.
+American inventor Elias Howe was granted a patent on September 10, 1846, for his sewing machine.
+An invention which revolutionized garment manufacturing and help change people's life and the Country economies.

 The invention process of the sewing machine involved several men over a number of years, however, Elias Howe, Jr. is ultimately considered the inventor of the sewing machine.
 He received Four patents were actually issued prior to Howe's, but none of those inventors was successful.
 Howe's innovation, in addition to the mechanical improvements to his machine, was in putting together all of the work of his predecessors, and producing a sewing machine used around the world, making him wealthy and famous in the process.
 More

-Guinea-Bissau Independence from Portugal is formally recognized.
-Their Independence Day is celebrated on September 24, the day in 1973, when they declared their independence, during the Guinea-Bissau War of Independence from Portugal.
+Guinea-Bissau Independence from Portugal is formally recognized, on September 10, 1974.
+Their Independence Day is celebrated on September 24, the day in 1973, when they declared their independence, during their War of Independence from Portugal.
 Guinea-Bissau is a tropical country on West Africa’s Atlantic coast that’s known for national parks and wildlife.

-Pablo Picasso’s 1937 masterpiece “Guernica” arrives in Spain, after more than 40 years of being in the custody of New York's Museum of Modern Art (MoMA).
-Picasso had strongly requested that Guernica remains at the Met until Spain re-established a democratic republic.
+Pablo Picasso’s 1937 masterpiece “Guernica” arrives in Spain, on September 10, 1981, after more than 40 years of being in the custody of New York's Museum of Modern Art (MoMA).
+Picasso had strongly requested that Guernica remains at the Met, until Spain re-established a democratic republic.
 It would not be until 1981, after both the artist's and Franco's deaths, that Spanish negotiators were finally able to bring the mural home.

 The painting was a tribute and a memorial to the city of Guernica and to those who perished during the massive bombing and destruction by warplanes of the Nazi Germany Condor Legion.
 The bombing too place during the Spanish Civil War in support of the Nationalist rebels led by general Francisco Franco.
 The painting was kept out of Spain per Picasso's wishes "until the “reestablishment of public liberties” in Spain.
 More